 Yearling sales are highly sensitive to economic fluctuations and fashions in stallions, but they still provide the main source of earnings – over $88 million in 2011.
 Many go overseas.
 While Australia remains the biggest market, in recent years Asia has also become important, for proven racehorses as well as yearlings.
 In 2017 the Karaka Million for two-year-olds bought at the Karaka Yearling Sales was one of New Zealand's richest races.
 The other million-dollar race was the Vodafone New Zealand Derby for three-year-olds.
 Both races are run at Ellerslie.

 New Zealand lagged behind most racing nations in granting women jockeys full licences in 1977, but in the 2000s it had one of the highest proportions of female riders in the world.
 In 2012 almost half of all apprentices were female and several had become leading jockeys.
 Lisa Cropp was champion jockey for three years in succession, to 2007.
-Lisa Allpress topped the premiership in 2011–12 and 2015-16.
+Lisa Allpress topped the premiership in 2012, 2016, 2019 and 2020; Sam Collett was victorious in 2018.
 Several overseas women have come to New Zealand for riding careers they would have struggled to achieve at home.

 Linda Jones was not the first woman to ride as a professional in New Zealand.
 That was the visitor Joan Phipps, a veteran of 400 wins in her native Canada, who rode (and won) at Te Awamutu in November 1977.
 Apprentice Sue Day became the first New Zealand female jockey to win, a week after her debut in July 1978.